 For example, if a technician charges out 4hrs of work during an 8 hour shift, he is 50% productive (half of his worked hours were billed).

-A technician cannot produce 8hrs of chargeable time if there is not 8hrs of chargeable work there to complete.
+Simply put, a technician cannot produce 8hrs of chargeable time if there is not 8hrs of chargeable work there to complete.

-It is possible for a tech to achieve 150% efficiency on jobs they hold specific expertise in (providing no unforeseen issues, e.g. something is seized) however, this is not realistic on all jobs.
+It is possible for a tech to achieve 150% efficiency on jobs they hold specific expertise in (providing no unforeseen issues, e.g. something is seized).
+This, however, is not realistic on all jobs.

 Measurement